Child Tax Credit 2021: Payments to be disbursed starting July 15 — here's when the money will land

 The expansion boosts the credit from $2,000 to $3,600 for each child under 6 or $3,000 for children ages 6 to 17.
 It also makes the CTC "refundable," which means that people can get it even if they don't owe federal income tax, which will increase the number of low-income households that qualify for the payments.

 But not everyone will qualify.
-The CTC has an income cutoff of $75,000 for single taxpayers and $150,000 for joint filers.
+The CTC has an income cutoff of $75,000 for single taxpayers and $150,000 for joint filers to receive the full payment, with payments reduced by $50 for every $1,000 of income above those limits.
+The payments phase out entirely for single taxpayers earning $95,000 and joint filers earning $170,000.
 The IRS has said about 36 million households are in line to receive the payments, which will be sent each month until they end in December.

 The checks are arriving at a time when the economy is rebounding, yet still bears the scars of the pandemic.
 Nearly 7 million fewer people are on payrolls today than prior to the pandemic, and one-quarter of Americans struggled to pay their household expenses in the previous week, according to Census survey data from mid-June.